Confessions of a 40-Something Three

-The women...
+The women ...
 I try to avoid because of my wife.
 I don't want to have wondering eyes.
 Most of us guys may feel that way.
-Guys are very visually stimulated generally.
+Guys are visually stimulated generally.
 Physical things appeal to us.
 Beauty is hard to ignore--especially when it is a woman.
 Noticing it and fantasizing about it are different things.
 I confess; I stare at people.
 My fear is that a person will notice and call me out on it.
-I know I am not the only one.

 © 2018 Rodric Anthony Johnson